 The Annual Conference is an incomparable opportunity for professional growth, and we want all GFOA members to have the chance to attend.
 For that reason, GFOA’s Executive Board implemented the First-Time Annual Conference Attendee Scholarship program.
 In six years, the scholarship has enabled more than 2,800 GFOA members to attend their first Annual Conference.

 As in prior years, up to 50 First-Time Annual Conference Attendee Scholarships will be awarded per state or province on a first-come, first-served basis.
-At this time, all scholarships allotted to applicants from the state of California have been awarded.
-There are still scholarships available for applicants from all other states and provinces.

 Frequently Asked Questions